-Recycling Used EV Batteries
+Recycling Electric Car Batteries

 Up until now, automakers have been pouring billions of dollars into new EV manufacturing but have been lagging behind on the recycling of EV battery packs.
 Traditional methods of breaking down old batteries is expensive.
 The process of pyrometallurgy involves burning old batteries in a furnace to retain their cobalt and nickel.
 Hydrometallurgy reclaims expensive metals in batteries by using chemistry, but in order to do so, the batteries have to be broken down into tiny bits.
 Both of these processes only recycle a small percentage of the precious metals in the batteries.

 All this is about to change as new lithium-ion recycling facilities are sprouting up around the country.
 They are making battery recycling environmentally-friendly and extremely profitable.
-Here is a sampling of what these companies are up to:
+Here is a sampling of what these companies are up to.

-Battery Recycling Companies
+EV Battery Recycling Companies

 The folks at the American Battery Technology Company (ABTC) have found a way to reverse the manufacturing process of battery packs.
 Because they are experts at building lithium-ion batteries for Tesla, they know their way around putting them together and taking them apart.
 While working for Tesla, Ryan Melsert had to find recycling companies who could dispose of waste from building batteries.
 He was met by a vast void and decided to start his own company.